-Only 67 credit hours from a community college (up to 77 credit hours for KCTCS A.A.S. transfers and 76 credit hours from Chatfield College) may be applied to the baccalaureate degree.
+Only 67 credit hours from a community college (up to 77 credit hours for KCTCS A.A.S. transfers a) may be applied to the baccalaureate degree.

 Dual Credit Transcripts for Transfer Credits: Freshmen applying to Brescia University must request that a college/university transcript be sent to Brescia's Office of Admissions for any dual-credit courses (high school courses for which the student has also received college credit from an accredited college or university).
 The high school transcript does not count as the official record of college credit awarded.